St Patrick's Seminary

 The seminary operated from 1889 until its relocation in 1995 to Strathfield where the teaching institute has become distinct from the seminary.
 The Catholic Institute of Sydney is now the ecclesiastical theology faculty.
 The Seminary of the Good Shepherd is the house of formation.
 Since 1996, the property has been home to the International College of Management, Sydney (ICMS).
 The estate also houses a high school, residential housing, the old convent, and a children's hospice.

 Current use

 The campus buildings are now occupied by the International College of Management, Sydney.
 The Cardinal Cerretti Chapel, however, is still regularly used for weddings.

 The building appears as the exterior of Gatsby's mansion in the 2013 movie The Great Gatsby.
 Palm trees at the building's exterior were digitally removed in post-production to be faithful to the East Coast, United States, where The Great Gatsby is set.

+Was the location used to portray Ridge Heights Catholic Ladies College, for the Australian series Class of '07.

 History

 Conceived by archbishops of Sydney Roger Vaughan and Cardinal Patrick Francis Moran, the seminary was built from 1885 in Perpendicular Gothic style by Joseph Sheerin and John Hennessy on a spectacular site overlooking the Tasman Sea on a hill above Manly on Sydney's northern beaches, located towards North Head.
 The seminary opened on 23 January 1889.
 Though intended as a national seminary, it never entirely achieved that ambition.

 An early student was Patrick Joseph Hartigan, author of the "John O'Brien" poems on Australian Catholic rural life.
 Two of the first novels of former student Thomas Keneally, The Place at Whitton (1964) and Three Cheers for the Paraclete (1968), are set in a fictionalized version of the seminary.
 Tony Abbott was a seminarian there.

 By the time of its centenary in 1989, 1,714 men had been ordained, having completed their training at the college.
 These include Cardinals Gilroy, Freeman, Cassidy and Clancy and 41 bishops.

 The seminary closed in November 1995, and the seminary was renamed, when numbers of seminarians no longer justified the large building and shifts in ecclesiological thinking mandated a move to the geographical centre of the Greater Sydney Area.

 The following outline history has been reproduced from the Conservation Management Plan for St Patrick's Estate, Manly prepared by Tanner & Associates Pty Ltd:

 To aid in understanding, the history of the site was divided into a number of periods: